7 Ways to Use the Healing Power of Honey: Natural Honey Remedies You Can Make at Home

-You can apply honey directly on the skin issue all by itself.
-Just use a thin amount and let it sit for 30 minutes before washing off.
+You can apply honey directly on the skin tissue all by itself.
+Just use a thin amount and let it sit for 30 minutes before washing off gently.
 You can also apply a bandage over the top if it is a small area.

 Another way to use honey for sunburn or other skin issues is to combine it with other proven ingredients such as aloe vera gel, oatmeal, or even milk.

 You can also add it to a carrier oil or use it in a salve.
 Here's a recipe for a skin-soothing salve that's easy to make and includes honey and oatmeal.
 It’s healing, soothing, and works great!